MA Fine Art

 This course provides a structure to enable you to extend your practical, critical, contextual and theoretical knowledge of Fine Art and gain skills and experience in order to operate in professional contexts beyond University.

 There is no emphasis on a particular type of work.
 Students work in painting, installation, performance, sculpture, photography, moving image and drawing.
-This reflects contemporary practice and allows you to explore and experiment with a range of formats throughout your time here.
+This reflects contemporary practice and allows you to explore and experiment with a range of formats during your studies.

 A professional learning environment

-You will study alongside a small yet diverse group of students providing support and sharing insights and perspectives.
-Students highly value the teaching input and experience of research-active, practicing artists all of whom exhibit nationally and internationally.
+You'll study alongside a diverse group of students providing support, and sharing insights and perspectives.
+Students highly value the teaching input and experience of research-active, practicing artists.

-- Fine Art Critical Review (30 credits) - Through this module you will develop and demonstrate knowledge of a range of contemporary fine Art practices, an understanding of a range of written critiques and develop and demonstrate an ability to critically review contemporary artworks in exposition.
+- Fine Arts Critical Review (30 credits) - Through this module you'll build your knowledge of a range of contemporary fine art practices, develop an understanding of current debates and demonstrate your ability to critically review contemporary artworks relevant to your practice.